-From here, the plot makes its way to an image that is unique and quite out of place in this Persian setting.
-In chapter 4, we encounter the "Jewish dialogue" between Mordekhai and Esther.
-Paradoxically, this encounter is not conducted face to face; they need an interlocutor (Hatakh) - but this, too, is a literary technique of "concealment": absurdly, it is specifically in a place where two people cannot meet and a physical distance separates them that we witness the closest and most intimate encounter that takes place between any two characters throughout the entire narrative.
-At the same time, the play of closeness and distance between Mordekhai and Esther is more fragile than in the preceding image, and is properly characterized as a process, as we shall see presently.
+In chapter 4 of Megillat Esther, we leave the Persian setting of the Megilla and encounter the "Jewish dialogue" between Mordekhai and Esther.
+Paradoxically, this encounter is not conducted face to face; they need an interlocutor (Hatakh).
+This is a literary technique of "concealment": absurdly, it is specifically in a place where two people cannot meet and a physical distance separates them that we witness the closest and most intimate encounter that takes place between any two characters throughout the entire narrative.
+At the same time, the interplay of closeness and distance between Mordekhai and Esther is properly characterized as a process, as we shall see presently.

 Before Mordekhai persuades Esther to go to the king, the narrative presents his reaction, and that of the Jewish nation, to the decree: "Mordekhai rent his clothes and wore sackcloth and ashes, and he went out in the midst of the city and cried out with a great and bitter cry" (4:1).
 The "great and bitter" combination appears in only one other place in the Bible, and there too it comes along with shouting and crying.
 When Esav discovers that he has lost the blessings that he desired from his father, we read as follows: "When Esav heard the words of his father, he cried out an exceedingly great and bitter cry" (Bereishit 27:34).
-The Midrash Panim Acherot (version 2, parasha 4) delves into this connection: "'[Mordekhai] cried a great and bitter cry' - at that time he put ashes upon his dead and went to the gate of the king's palace, but then turned back - for 'one cannot approach the king's gate...' etc. Was Mordekhai then a simpleton, shouting like that?
+The Midrash Panim Acherot (version 2, parasha 4) explores this connection:

+"'[Mordekhai] cried a great and bitter cry' - at that time he put ashes upon his head and went to the gate of the king's palace, but then turned back - for 'one cannot approach the king's gate...' etc. Was Mordekhai then a simpleton, shouting like that?
 As if the Holy One, blessed be He, cannot hear whispers, but only shouts!
-Chana prayed in her heart, and the Holy One heard her whispering, for as the text says - 'Chana spoke in her heart...' and what does it say there: 'May the God of Israel grant your request'!
+Chana prayed in her heart, and the Holy One heard her whispering, for as the text says - 'Chana spoke in her heart...' and what does it say there?
+'May the God of Israel grant your request'!
 [The following, then, explains Mordekhai's behavior:] Mordekhai cried out and said, 'Yitzchak, my father, what have you done to me?
 When Esav cried out before you, you heard his voice and blessed him.
 We, here, are being sold for slaughter by the sword!'
-Therefore it is written, 'He cried a great and bitter cry".
+Therefore it is written, 'He cried a great and bitter cry.'"

 This is not the only allusion that links Esther to the story of the stolen blessings, and it seems that the significance of the parallel should be examined in a broader context.
 Still, in the specific context at hand, it should be emphasized that in both narratives the garment, as a characteristic of identity, plays a most important role.
-The symbolic reading is one of the cornerstones of concealed writing in the Bible, and a garment is frequently perceived as possessing symbolic meaning, as one of the characteristics of some figure in the narrative.[4]
-This seems to be the case here, too.
+The symbolic reading is one of the cornerstones of concealed writing in the Bible, and a garment is frequently perceived as possessing symbolic meaning, as one of the characteristics of some figure in the narrative.1 This seems to be the case here, too.